Agjava/Agjava/README.md

 ---

 ## 🚀 About Me
 I'm currently pursuing my Master's in Computer Science at the University of Florida.
-Passionate about software development, cloud computing, and data analytics, I enjoy building robust web applications, scalable backend systems, and insightful data-driven solutions.
+Passionate about software development, cloud computing, and UI/UX, I enjoy building robust web applications, scalable backend systems, and insightful data-driven solutions.

 ---